-Heart valve replacement surgery is the definitive treatment for heart valve diseases and injuries, and it has saved many heart patients in Turkey thanks to the efforts of elite doctors.
+Heart valve replacement surgery is the final treatment for heart valve diseases and damages, and it has contributed to saving many heart patients in Turkey thanks to the efforts of elite doctors.

 The heart valves are small but very important, they control the flow of blood to and from the heart, and if these valves do not work efficiently, it will be difficult for the heart to work well and this will affect the health of the body in general.